iridiumcao/iridiumcao.github.io/devops/how_to_install_docker_on_centos8.md

 ---

-This artical was originally published to OSC, but I don't know why it was in censorship.
+This article was originally published to OSC, but I don't know why it was in censorship.

 ![history on OSC](images/history2023-06-16-224005.png)